ADBE

 Cross-lens roll-up assessment

 Adobe presents a company with genuine structural advantages and strong operational execution priced as though material deterioration has already begun.
-The enterprise moat is real (confirmed by 3 lenses), AI is currently accretive (Firefly ARR doubled, 25,000+ new business customers), and the market narrative of existential AI disruption is DISCONNECTED from operational metrics.
-However, genuine vulnerabilities exist: the B2C segment (~29% of revenue) faces narrowing moat, churn data opacity prevents verification of retention quality, ARR growth is decelerating (21% guided decline), and an active FTC case targets core subscription mechanics.
+The enterprise moat is real (confirmed by 3 lenses), AI is currently accretive (AI-first ARR tripled YoY, 80M+ freemium MAU), and the market narrative of existential AI disruption is DISCONNECTED from operational metrics.
+The FTC settlement ($150M, March 2026) removes the primary regulatory overhang.
+Remaining vulnerabilities: B2C segment (~29% of revenue) faces narrowing moat, churn data opacity prevents verification of retention quality, and the CEO transition introduces governance uncertainty.

-Structural advantages are real and operational execution is strong, but churn opacity, ARR deceleration, FTC overhang, and B2C vulnerability create genuine uncertainty.
-The valuation discount appears to overstate near-term risk, but analytical confidence is capped at MEDIUM by the churn data gap.
+Structural advantages are real and operational execution is strong.
+FTC settlement removes the primary regulatory overhang.
+Three of four durability conditions are resolved or improving.
+The valuation discount appears to overstate risk, but analytical confidence is capped at MEDIUM by the remaining churn data gap and CEO transition uncertainty.

 Key Takeaways